OfficeDev/office-js-docs-pr/docs/concepts/browsers-used-by-office-web-add-ins.md

 <sup>4</sup> On Windows versions prior to Windows 11, the WebView2 control must be installed so that Office can embed it.
 It's installed with Microsoft 365, version 2101 or later, and with one-time purchase Office 2021 or later; but it isn't automatically installed with Microsoft Edge.
 If you have an earlier version of Microsoft 365 or one-time purchase Office, use the instructions for installing the control at [Microsoft Edge WebView2 / Embed web content ... with Microsoft Edge WebView2](https://developer.microsoft.com/microsoft-edge/webview2/).
 On Microsoft 365 builds before 16.0.14326.xxxxx, you must also create the registry key **HKEY_CURRENT_USER\SOFTWARE\Microsoft\Office\16.0\WEF\Win32WebView2** and set its value to `dword:00000001`.

-> [!IMPORTANT]
+## Working with Internet Explorer

-> Internet Explorer 11 does not support JavaScript versions later than ES5.
+Internet Explorer 11 does not support JavaScript versions later than ES5.
 If any of your add-in's users have platforms that use Internet Explorer 11, then to use the syntax and features of ECMAScript 2015 or later, you have two options.

->
-> - Write your code in ECMAScript 2015 (also called ES6) or later JavaScript, or in TypeScript, and then compile your code to ES5 JavaScript using a compiler such as [babel](https://babeljs.io/) or [tsc](https://www.typescriptlang.org/index.html).
+- Write your code in ECMAScript 2015 (also called ES6) or later JavaScript, or in TypeScript, and then compile your code to ES5 JavaScript using a compiler such as [babel](https://babeljs.io/) or [tsc](https://www.typescriptlang.org/index.html).
-> - Write in ECMAScript 2015 or later JavaScript, but also load a [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) library such as [core-js](https://github.com/zloirock/core-js) that enables IE to run your code.
+- Write in ECMAScript 2015 or later JavaScript, but also load a [polyfill](https://en.wikipedia.org/wiki/Polyfill_(programming)) library such as [core-js](https://github.com/zloirock/core-js) that enables IE to run your code.

->
-> For more information about these options, see [Support Internet Explorer 11](../develop/support-ie-11.md).
+For more information about these options, see [Support Internet Explorer 11](../develop/support-ie-11.md).

->
-> Also, Internet Explorer 11 does not support some HTML5 features such as media, recording, and location.
+Also, Internet Explorer 11 does not support some HTML5 features such as media, recording, and location.
 To learn more, see [Determine at runtime if the add-in is running in Internet Explorer](../develop/support-ie-11.md#determine-at-runtime-if-the-add-in-is-running-in-internet-explorer).

 ## Troubleshooting Microsoft Edge issues